Akron, OH Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-We’ve mapped every solar installation across America to show you something exciting: your Akron neighbors are embracing clean energy!
-Click any hexagon to see how many homes in that area have made the switch to solar.
+We’ve mapped every solar installation across Akron to help you see which neighborhoods are embracing clean energy.
+Explore this interactive map to discover how many homes in your community have already made the switch to solar.

 Leasing Solar Panels